shopware/SwagShowRoomTheme/README.md

-# ShowRoom Theme for Shopware 6
+# Showroom Theme for Shopware 6

 > [!WARNING]
 > This repository is not actively maintained, since the last compatible Shopware version is 6.6.